Martin Luther King Activities for Kids

 Today, my kindergarten and first grade reading intervention groups, added the Martin Luther King poem for kids to their poetry notebook, then completed the interactive pocket chart poem activity with their peers.

-I have been using this Martin Luther King poem to honor MLK day since I started my teaching career.
-Since MLK day is in January, it’s a great way to kick off the new year with a reminder of the important things in life.
+Since MLK day is in January, this a great way to kick off the new year with a reminder of the important things in life.
 Treating others with kindness helps wash out the difficulties of today.

 Had a Dream